UPDATED APRIL 24, 2021 (Most recent updates in bold)

 - COVID-19 screening questionnaires for all workers and clients.
 Consider using this online tool from the provincial government.

 - No penalties for workers or clients who need to miss appointments due to symptoms

-Without the ability to always physically distance with our clients, masks are a no-brainer.
-It’s simple: make masks mandatory to keep our industry at work!
+Without the ability to always physically distance with our clients, masks should be viewed as mandatory for clients and staff.
+It’s simple: make masks mandatory to keep our industry at work.

 - Make masks mandatory for every person (workers and clients) in your workplace